 The Four Paths to Moksha in Hinduism: A Journey to Liberation

-Discover the four spiritual paths of Bhakti, Gnana, Karma, and Raja Yog in Hinduism, guiding seekers towards ultimate liberation and union with the divine.
+Discover the four spiritual paths of Bhakti, Gyan, Karma, and Raj Yog in Hinduism, guiding seekers towards ultimate liberation and union with the divine.

 3 min read

-Moksha, or liberation, is the ultimate goal in Hindu philosophy.
-It represents freedom from the cycle of birth and rebirth (samsara) and the union of the individual soul (atma) with the universal consciousness (Paramatma or Brahma).
+Moksh (liberation), is the ultimate goal in Hindu philosophy.
+It represents freedom from the cycle of birth and death (sansar) and the union of the individual soul (atma) with the universal consciousness (Paramatma or Brahma).
 Hinduism prescribes four main paths to achieve moksha, each catering to different temperaments and inclinations of individuals.
-These paths are Bhakti Yog, Gnana Yog, Karma Yog, and Raja Yog.
+These paths are Bhakti Yog, Gyan Yog, Karma Yog, and Raj/Dhyan Yog.
 Before we dive into each of those, let's first understand the importance of Brahmacharya.

 The Role of Brahmacharya in Attaining Moksha

-Brahmacharya, in modern times, is often understood as self-restraint or celibacy, but it encompasses much more.
-At its core, it involves contemplating the atma (individual soul) and merging with the paramatma (universal soul).
-It is considered an essential discipline across all four paths to moksha.
-It involves controlling and diverting one’s physical and mental energies to focus entirely on spiritual growth.
-By curbing desires and distractions, Brahmacharya fosters clarity, discipline, and inner strength, enabling seekers to progress steadily on their spiritual journey and create the ideal conditions for self-realisation.
+Brahmacharya, in modern times, is often understood as self-restraint or celibacy only, but it encompasses much more.
+At its core, it's about continuously thinking about our true self (Brahma).
+It is considered as an essential discipline across all four paths to moksha.
+It involves controlling and diverting our physical and mental energies to focus entirely on spiritual growth.
+By curbing desires and distractions, Brahmacharya provides clarity, inner strength and helps us remain disciplined in our path, enabling us to progress steadily on spiritual journey and create the ideal conditions for self-realisation.

 For those who are married, the shastras (spiritual texts) advise practicing restraint and engaging in physical union only for procreation or when the urges become uncontrollable.
 This balanced approach supports the spiritual path by minimising distractions and preserving vital energies, which are essential for spiritual growth.
 Now, let’s dive deeper into each Marg (Path).